Hello Kitty murder case: Discovery of the crime

 Following the ordeal, the girl Lau started having nightmares of Fan's headless ghost every night at a girls' reform school which led her to the state of a nervous breakdown.
 With the help of the school's social worker, she was taken to the nearest police station.
 Three police officers, Chiu Ka-hsue, Sin Tim-wah and, Andrew Yip Yan-ling, all from the Yau Ma Tei Police Division No. 539, were the first officers who arrived at the scene, led by Lau on 24 May.

-Only Fan's skull, one tooth, and some internal organs were recovered in a plastic bag at the scene.
+Fan Man-yee's skull, one tooth, and some internal organs in a plastic bag were recovered at the scene.
 Other parts were recovered from trash dumps in Sham Shui Po, Wan Chai, and Tai Kok Tsui.

 At the time of the arrest, Chan was living with his wife Ah Pui (real name Tse Pui-ling, 謝佩玲 (Xiè Pèilíng)) and his newborn baby at an apartment in the Shek Ning section of Shek Lei Estate.
 The apartment was raided by SWAT officers on the early morning hours of 28 May.
 Tse was first suspected to be involved in the murder, but was quickly released after no evidence was found.
 After finding out the murder made it to the media via a Macau-based local newspaper, Leung Wai-lun fled to mainland China (Guangxi) before getting caught by the police on 14 February 2000, after irregularities were found in his passport.
 Prior to the arrest, Leung was put on Interpol's most wanted list.
 He was sent back to Hong Kong on 17 February for trial.

 Fan's skull was identified on 3 June, after a "photo overlapping method" at Lockhart Mortuary, and the skull was moved to Kowloon Public Mortuary after the trial.